obarrilero/sambuca/README.md

 Once only
 ---------

-1.  load the git module:
+1. On Scientific Computing clusters, load the git module (otherwise make sure you have Git installed):

         $ module load git